IGGONT/IGGONT/README.md

 - 👋 Hi, I’m @IGGONT
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning How to build a PC
+- 🌱 I’m currently learning How to Code
 - 📫 How to reach me?
 Add me on discord IGGONT#6934

 <!---